Our 30th Binsted Strawberry Fair

 St Wilfrid's Hospice and WaterAid.

 The Strawberry Fair is held in a beautiful 19th-century threshing barn and the Strawberry Fair fields near Arundel, West Sussex, BN18 0LL.
 It is a great place to meet others who love rural Sussex, to buy donated local produce including herbs and shrubs from Binsted and Walberton Nurseries, and to enjoy a range of farming and local interest and craft stands.
 There are also Strawberry Teas, ice creams, childrens games, sheep and baby chicks.
-And some of Sussex's finest folk musicians will be playing traditional tunes in and around the barnyard.
+And some of Sussex's finest folk musicians play traditional tunes in and around the barnyard.

 If you would like to offer to help or to donate cakes or books or other produce next time, or have a question or feedback on the Fair, please in the first instance email Mike Tristram and he will pass on your contact to the appropriate person on the Strawberry Fair Committee.